-- 1. Consider how past and current issues, policies, and practices inform educational experiences. - 2.
-Predict how technology will impact learning in the future. - 3.
-Examine how to meaningfully integrate Indigenous ways of knowing, perspectives and pedagogy into practice. - 4.
+- 1. Consider how past and current issues, policies, and practices inform educational experiences and the use of technology. - 2.
+Understand an ethic of care and its implications for teacher practice. - 3.
+Examine how to meaningfully integrate Indigenous ways of knowing, perspectives and pedagogy into teacher practice. - 4.
 Articulate a personal teaching philosophy.